Football For All Programme

 The Football Association was the first Sports Governing Body in Ireland to appoint a National Coordinator with this remit and the programme has been a huge success.
 Many agencies and groups recognise how football can contribute to the quality of life to so many thousands of Irish people.

-The FAI now has two full-time staff with responsibility for facilitating a clear pathway to cater for players with various disabilities from club to country where abilities allow.
+The FAI now has five full-time staff with responsibility for facilitating a clear pathway to cater for players with various disabilities from club to country where abilities allow.

 In 2010 the FAI Football For All programme established a network of Football For All Clubs through our existing community clubs across Ireland.
 These clubs provide opportunities for children with specific needs and may struggle to excel in the competitive environment of underage football or who need additional supports to develop as footballers to join the club, train and compete at FAI FFA club festivals.
 For more information please go to our FFA Club section.